asthabarwal/Matcha_Recomendation/README.md

 A little about the project:
-- Song recommendation web app based of the principle of content based filtering
+- Song recommendation web app based of the principle of content
-- We can either login with spotify or use anonymous mode
+- Using Tfidf Vectorizer and cosine similarity, vectors of each songs and similarity scores of each songs are created
-- Both the options offer different ways to generate recommendations for songs
+- There is a login through spotify mode and an anonymous mode